 2018 Here we grow again

-Kiah and Jen officially joined our team to help manage our administration duties.
+Erica and Jen officially joined our team to help manage our administration duties.
 With this new first line of contact, it allows Ron, Tyler and I to stay at our bench to help get through our workload.
-Kiah and Jen help us communicate WAY faster with our customers, manage our Social Media and help us launch this new website.
+Erica and Jen help us communicate WAY faster with our customers, manage our Social Media and help us launch this new website.
 We got to the Road races earlier this year and helped our suspension tuning customers get sorted from their winter and early spring service.
 In May, CSBK boss Colin Fraser asked me to spend a day on his Honda CBR 500R to see if the bike would be competitive even though it was tacked with a heavy weight penalty due to its larger displacement.
 We decided that competition is the fastest form of development, so we entered the inaugural Amateur Lightweight Supersport class held the week before the first National round to test the capability of the bike.
 We did one practice session Saturday morning, then Tyler and I made about 8 changes to the bike and entered the qualifier.
 We qualified third fastest, which was humorous as our goal was to try and test the bike and not be dead last lol.
 After lunch the first race began and when the checkered flag fell we had won the event.
 I thanked Colin on the podium and declared the bike competitive!
 Now… enough fun, back to work.